 Currently it is assumed that each observation equivalent can be computed from a single vertical profile of model data.
 That is, it is assumed that each observation operator can be written as $H = H{\rm v}H{\rm h}(\mathbf{x})$ where $H{\rm h}$ is horizontal interpolation of model data to the location of the observation. $H{\rm h}$ is performed for all observations within a time-slot directly after the corresponding model time step has been performed.
 The output of $H{\rm h}$ is a vertical profile of model data for each observation location.
 These profiles are stored in a data structure called the GOM-arrays, and used later in the vertical part of the observation operator $H{\rm v}$ performed in HOP, called from OBSV.
-Recently, two-dimensional GOM-arrays have been developed, to permit horizontal integration as required for limb-sounding and radio-occultation data.
-The orientation of the two-dimensional GOM-arrays (e.g. one vertical plane per observation) is then determined by the satellite viewing geometry.
-The $H{\rm v}$ operator for those data receive the vertical plane of model data as input.
+So-called two-dimensional GOM-arrays have been developed, to permit horizontal integration, initially for limb-sounding and radio-occultation data.
+However, now they are also used for slant-path radiative transfer for nadir satellite observations.
+The orientation and locations of the two-dimensional GOM-arrays (e.g. one vertical plane per observation) is then determined by the satellite viewing geometry.
+The $H{\rm v}$ operator for those data receive the vertical plane of model data as input, or in the case of slant path radiative transfer, just the slant path itself.

 Interpolation is only one of the issues involved in the GOM arrays: as important is the mapping from one parallel representation to another.
 For the model fields, the globe is broken into contiguous regions that can be handled by separate MPI tasks.
 In contrast, observations are scattered among MPI tasks so that the observation processing can be load-balanced.
-A set of tables created by MKGLOBSTAB describes the mapping between the tasks where the model fields are located and the tasks where the observations are stored.
+A set of tables created by MKGLOBSTAB_MODEL and MKGLOBSTAB_OB describes the mapping between the tasks where the model fields are located and the tasks where the observations are stored.
 The main functions of the GOMs are: